 Career Outlook for Health Administrators in New Hampshire

-According to the Bureau of Labor Statistics (BLS), health services managers who earn a bachelor's degree may earn up to $88,580 a year.
-However, the BLS also states that master's degrees are common in the industry and are essential for helping an administrator remain current on healthcare laws, new technology, and state health regulations.
+According to the Bureau of Labor Statistics (BLS), the field of health services management can be entered with a bachelor’s degree.
+However, the BLS also states that master’s degrees are common in the industry and are essential for helping an administrator remain current on healthcare laws, new technology, and state health regulations.

-Healthcare is a rapidly expanding industry in the United States, and the BLS suggests the need for new healthcare administrators could grow at a rate of around 25 percent, which is much faster than the average for all professions.
-However, healthcare administration is a competitive area of the industry, and a master's degree is one of the best ways to qualify for work at the management or executive level.
+Healthcare is a rapidly expanding industry in the United States.
+Between 2018 and 2028 jobs in New Hampshire’s healthcare management field are projected to increase by 17 percent.
+Healthcare administration is a competitive area of the industry, and a master’s degree is one of the best ways to qualify for work at the management or executive level.

 If you currently work in health care and wish to expand your opportunities for employment, you may want to investigate a Masters in Health Administration degree.
 With New Hampshire scholarship and aid opportunities offered by various state-based organizations, returning to school could offer a cost-effective method of career advancement.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.

 Job growth projections sourced from the New Hampshire Department of Employment Security and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database.
 The US Bureau of Labor Statistics expressly refers users to this source for state-specific job market data.
 Salary figures and job market projections reflect state data, not school-specific information.
 Conditions in your area may vary.
 Data accessed September 2021.